Atlantis (Marvel Comics): Marvel Noir

-In the Marvel Noir reality, Atlantis matched the descriptions of Plato with it being near the Pillars of Heracles, being highly-advanced, and powered by Orichalcum.
-As Orichalcum proved to be too powerful to be the Atlantean's superconductor, it created a vortex that sunk Atlantis beneath the ocean.
+In the Marvel Noir reality, Atlantis matched the descriptions of Plato with it being near the Pillars of Hercules, being highly advanced, and powered by Orichalcum.
+The Orichalcum proved to be too powerful to act as a superconductor and created a vortex that sunk Atlantis beneath the ocean.

 Ultimate Marvel

-The ruins of the Ultimate Marvel version of Atlantis are discovered by the Fantastic Four during an expedition.
-Unlike its Earth-616 counterpart, this version of Atlantis is shown to have been devoid of any life for thousands of years.
-Upon being found by the Four, Namor suggests that the continent had been destroyed by Lemuria at some point during his time in stasis.
+In the Ultimate Marvel universe, Atlantis has been devoid of life for thousands of years.
+Upon being found by the Fantastic Four, Namor suggests that the continent was destroyed by Lemuria at some point during his time in stasis.
 During the Ultimatum storyline, it is revealed that the ruins of Atlantis contain a small pocket of survivors led by Namora.